3mdeb/news-and-ideas/blog/content/post/2020-08-09-coreboot_blogpost.md

 a long way developing and working on coreboot.
 It is a high time, to pass on our experience in this field to support and shorten a long path of gaining proficiency with coreboot.
-Even more eagerly, having in mind that there is no reliable coreboot trainig available at all.
+Even more eagerly, having in mind that there is no reliable coreboot training available at all.

 ![graf2](/img/program_tree.png)

 #### Training Overview

-* coreboot basics
+- coreboot basics

-* coreboot boot process
+- coreboot boot process

-* coreboot building
+- coreboot building

-* running coreboot in QEMU
+- running coreboot in QEMU

 #### I am an embedded engineer.
 What is your superpower?